Hawaii banks closing branches, cutting hours

 Central Pacific, the state’s fourth-largest bank, said it will close 13 branches and keep 22 branches open.

-Oahu branches that closed Tuesday were the Kahala Times, Kaheka Don Quijote, Pearl City Don Quijote and Royal Kunia Times.
-The Wahiawa branch will close today and the Beretania, Hawaii Kai, Manoa, Mapunapuna, Waikiki and Ward branches will close Friday.
+Oahu branches that closed Tuesday were in Kahala Times, Kaheka Don Quijote, Pearl City Don Quijote and Royal Kunia Times stores.
+The Wahiawa branch will close today, and the Beretania, Hawaii Kai, Manoa, Mapunapuna, Waikiki and Ward branches will close Friday.

 All Hawaii island branches will remain open.